Oswego’s new top cop to start the end of January

 “I wasn’t really expecting it.
 It wasn’t on my radar.
 But given the opportunity to come back and serve my community, I jumped at the chance,” Cady said.

-He had nothing but praise for the current Oswego Police Department and its current chief.
+He had nothing but praise for the present Oswego Police Department and its present chief.

 “I think they’re in great shape,” he said.
 “Tory’s an excellent chief.
 He’s a great administrator.
 I’m not concerned that there are any issues at all.”